Morrowind3/GOAT-Engine/src/Libraries/SDL2-2.0.16/docs/README-android.md

 If you wish to use Android Studio, you can skip the last step.

-4. Run './gradlew installDebug' or './gradlew installRelease' in the project directory.
+4. run './gradlew installDebug' or './gradlew installRelease' in the project directory.
 It will build and install your .apk on any connected Android device

 Here's an explanation of the files in the Android project, so you can customize them: